 Water pollution is a serious threat to humans, animals, and aquatic life.

-The effects of water pollution depend on which chemicals are being dumped where.
-Bodies of water that are near urbanized areas tend to be heavily polluted by dumbing of garbage and chemicals, both legally and illegally, by industrial plants, health centers, and individuals.
+Bodies of water near areas of urban sprawl tend to be heavily polluted by garbage and chemicals.
+These are dumped both legally and illegally, by industrial plants, health centers, and residents.

-A consequential problem is created when disinfectants used to treat drinking water reach water polluted with toxic algae, they react creating dioxins.
-Dioxins are extremely harmful chemical compounds that have been linked with reproductive and development problems, and even cancer.
+Dioxins are extremely harmful chemical compounds that have been linked with reproductive and development problems and even cancer.

 3. Effects of Land & Soil Pollution

-Land and soil pollution has substantial consequences for humans, animals, microorganisms and aquatic life.
-Contaminated land and soil can cause various problems on the skin, respiratory problems, and even different kinds of cancers.
+Land and soil pollution causes various skin rashes and diseases, respiratory problems, and even different kinds of cancers.

 4. Effects of Noise & Light Pollution